-Gov. Northam expected to discuss Virginia's plans for Phase 3 of reopening
+Gov. Northam outlines plans for Phase 3 of Virginia’s reopening, Spanish COVID-19 update provided

 However, she said many opportunities for others have been available around the states, including testing for people getting elective procedures, for mothers about to give birth, and at some pharmacies.

-As far as testing offered by local health districts in certain communities, like the event planned in Waynesboro this week, Dr. Remley said the testing is designed to focus on high-risk areas, and that will remain their first focus.
+As far as testing offered by local health districts in certain communities,

+, Dr. Remley said the testing is designed to focus on high-risk areas, and that will remain their first focus.

 She also said that any health department event is meant for people who are symptomatic or who think they've been exposed, but their approach is to never turn anyone away from testing at those mobile testing sites.